krlawrence/graph/README.md

 **NEWS ARCHIVE:**

+[Oct-13-2019] Updated versions of the sample data and corresponding demo apps have been uploaded.
+[Oct-26-2019] Revision 282 (TP 3.4.4) was just published in all formats.
+See [change history](https://github.com/krlawrence/graph/blob/master/ChangeHistory.md) for details.
 [Apr-27-2019] Updated versions of the sample data and corresponding demo apps have been uploaded.
 [Dec-26-2018] Revision 281 (TP 3.3.4) was just published in all formats.
 See [change history](https://github.com/krlawrence/graph/blob/master/ChangeHistory.md) for details.
 [Dec-24-2018] Updated versions of the sample data and corresponding demo apps have been uploaded.